What Certified Lactation Consultants Do

 Steps Involved for Becoming a Certified Lactation Consultant Online

 The following provides an outline of the resources that people can use to become a certified lactation consultant.
 While some of these can be completed online, a few of the elements, like clinical hours, will require the student to appear in person.

 Step 1.
 Earn an Undergraduate Degree in the Health Sciences

 The certification of lactation consultants is handled by the International Board of Lactation Consultant Examiners (IBLCE), and the process starts with completing a health sciences education program.
 The IBLCE requires persons to complete studies in 14 subject areas, which include biology, human anatomy, occupational safety, and nutrition, and there are certain acceptable education programs that cover the material.
 A few of the programs that are accepted include dentistry, dietetics, midwifery, and occupational therapy.
 These programs may be completely online or hybrid in nature, for example, a 120-credit Bachelor of Science in Dietetics is can be found in a 100% online format.

 Step 2.
 Get Lactation-Specific Education

-In this step, students will need to complete a 90-hour education program that focuses on human lactation and breastfeeding.
-In most cases, these programs can be completed online with no need to appear on campus, although some may require in-person presentations.
+For this step, students will need to complete a 90-hour education program that focuses on human lactation and breastfeeding.
+In most cases, these programs can be completed online with no need to appear on campus, although some programs may require in-person presentations.
 Some of the topics that can be covered in these self-paced programs are the fundamentals of breastfeeding, infant anatomy, and consultant strategies.